adde0109/Proxy-Compatible-Forge/README.md

 ### Modded Command Argument Wrapping, aka [CrossStitch](<https://github.com/VelocityPowered/CrossStitch>)

-PCF ports this Fabric mods' ability to wrap modded command arguments, allowing them to be sent through Velocity without there needing to be a custom packet deserializer for each and every command argument mods add.
+PCF ports this Fabric mod's ability to wrap modded command arguments, allowing them to be sent through Velocity without there needing to be a custom packet deserializer for each and every command argument mods add.

 <sub><sup>